Key takeaways:

 Image recognition allows retailers to identify products visually, making it easier to track stock or speed up checkout.

 A planogram is a visual plan that outlines the placement of products on store shelves.
-Computer vision can analyze whether products are correctly positioned according to these guidelines.
+Computer vision can analyze whether products are correctly positioned in accordance with these guidelines.

 Theft and fraud are perennial challenges for retailers.
 With computer vision, stores can monitor suspicious activity and detect theft in real time, reducing losses.

-Crowd analysis helps retailers manage foot traffic and avoid overcrowding, which is especially important for safety during sales events or peak hours.
+Crowd analysis helps retailers manage foot traffic and avoid overcrowding, especially during sales events or peak hours, to ensure safety.

 Beyond loss prevention, computer vision enhances security by detecting potential threats or monitoring restricted areas.